| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 most of the way.
 Mom says that I have read the book about OI and I want to prove every point wrong.
 My DEXA has remained

+at around 0 and my rods are telescoping(growing with me)...........the future looks good right now.
 My first fracture in 2 years happened in April 2005 when I broke my foot.
 I had been running

 and jumping and showing my neighbor how I do ballet and gymnastics.
 None of this broke me but when I turned to run into